Tofu Mushroom Scramblewith spinach and fruit salad

 - Limes - 1/2, juice of

 - Turn off heat and add in lime juice.
 Season to taste with salt and pepper.
-Top with chopped tomatoes and enjoy in tortillas or flat bread with a side of fruit.
+Top with bacon and chopped tomatoes and enjoy with fruit.

 This meal has 14 reviews